amirblaese/autot00n/README.md

 ## How does it work?

 The data is first chopped into finite sized blocks.
 Then an FFT is used to find the peak using a basic peak find (find amplitude).
-If the peak is not in agreement with the nearest scale frequency, it will be resampled such that the peak is now a scale frequency.
+If the peak is not in agreement with the nearest scale frequency, it will be resampled such that the peak is that nearest scale frequency.
 The pieces are then resynthesized to a tuned .wav file.